opengeospatial/OGC-Web-API-Guidelines/README.md

 [Follow the discussion on GitHub Issue 3 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/3)

-Aspects that are already solved in main-stream IT, simply adopt.
+For aspects and functional capabilities that are already solved in main-stream IT and meet geospatial community requirement, simply adopt these API elements.

-Just focus on (OGC) domain specific aspects - And that will be a lot.
+Focus instead on geo-centric and domain specific requirements to create new APIs or extend existing APIs.
+There is plenty of work to be done here.

 #### OBJECTIVE: What is the best way to ensure re-use or adaption of existing design patterns?